JetBrains/kotlin-web-site/docs/reference/java-interop.md

 * `(Mutable)Collection<T>!` means "Java collection of `T` may be mutable or not, may be nullable or not",
 * `Array<(out) T>!` means "Java array of `T` (or a subtype of `T`), nullable or not"

-#### Nullability annotations

-Java types which have nullability annotations are represented not as platform types, but as actual nullable or non-null Kotlin types.
-Currently, the compiler supports the [JetBrains flavor of the nullability annotations](https://www.jetbrains.com/idea/help/nullable-and-notnull-annotations.html)
-(`@Nullable` and `@NotNull` from the `org.jetbrains.annotations` package).

 ### Mapped types

 Kotlin treats some Java types specially.
 Such types are not loaded from Java "as is", but are _mapped_ to corresponding Kotlin types.